-Services that are covered for you What you must pay when you get these services Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
-Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
+Services that are covered for you What you must pay when you get these services Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past three years: one Pap test every 12 months Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
 After you meet your deductible, you pay \$0 for Medicare-covered services.
-Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past three years: one Pap test every 12 months Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
-After you meet your deductible, you pay \$0 for Medicare-covered services.
 Chiropractic services Covered services include: We cover only manual manipulation of the spine to correct subluxation (a displacement or misalignment of a joint or body part) if you get it from a chiropractor or other qualified provider Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
 After you meet your deductible, you pay \$0 for Medicare-covered services.
-Colorectal cancer screening For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA-based colorectal screening every three years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every ten years (120 months) but not Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
+Colorectal cancer screening For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA-based colorectal screening every three years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every ten years (120 months) but not within 48 months of a screening sigmoidoscopy Note: A screening colonoscopy is used for the diagnosis and/or early detection of colorectal cancer in people who have no signs or symptoms of the disease.
+Once a history of colorectal cancer has been established, and until there are no longer any signs or symptoms of colorectal cancer, ongoing colonoscopies are considered diagnostic and are subject to cost sharing as described Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
 After you meet your deductible, you pay \$0 for Medicare-covered services.